Senior Clinical Neuropsychologist · Melbourne

 • Functional concerns (work, study, independent living, driving)

-• Capacity assessment is required (financial, medical, legal)
+• Capacity assessment required (financial, medical, legal)

 • Pre- or post-neurosurgery or oncology treatment

-• Monitoring cognitive change over time in a neurological condition
+• Monitoring cognitive change over time

 "You don't need to be certain — just curious."